Hackers use many different tactics to steal your personal information. Before you know it, your bank accounts can be empty and your credit ruined.

 Turn off services you don’t need.
 Hackers use some features on your phone, computer and tablet to gain access to your information.
 If you are not using the Wi-Fi, Bluetooth, location tracking or other services, turn them off and enable them only when needed.

 Be diligent when dealing with email.
 One of the most common ways a hacker gains access is through your email.
 They trick you into clicking on dangerous links or trick you into revealing your personal information.
-See my previous article here on email safety.
+We have a guide that covers email safety.

 Sign up for account alerts for the websites you use.
 Your bank and other financial institutions offer alerts when someone tries to access your account, when a purchase has been made or if there are other changes you should be aware of.
 Websites such as social media, email providers and others offer similar services.
 Take advantage of these when you can.